Service Providers Near Me

 Free TV Service Providers

 Free over-the-air (OTA) television services are available for most viewers throughout Canada.
-In many cases, the sound and picture quality of OTA TV is equivalent to high-definition TV, similar to what you could receive through paid HDTV services.
+In many cases, OTA TV is available in high-definition.

 - Your antenna – You need to connect an antenna to your television to receive OTA signals.
 Depending on the model, the antenna can be placed inside or installed outside your home.
 Simple indoor antennas may be sufficient for strong TV signals.
 Higher quality indoor antennas or an outdoor antenna may be appropriate for more moderate TV signals.

-- Your location – Channel selection is limited by the number of OTA stations in your area, as well as your distance from the OTA TV stations.
+- Your location – Channel selection is limited by the number of OTA stations in your area, as well as your distance from the OTA TV transmitters.

-- Geography – Hills, trees and other obstructions can affect channel reception.
+- Geography – Hills, trees, buildings and other obstructions can affect channel reception.

 Analog versus digital OTA services